syntasso/workshop/enhancing-a-promise/README.md

 This document will walk through taking an "off the shelf" Promise and extending it to meet another set of requirements.
 While it is great to take advantage of community available Promises, you may require slightly different configuration options unique to your business.

 Once we identify a Promise that satisfy our basic needs (i.e. deliver a database as a service), we will step through how to introduce our custom changes.
-We will then assume the role of an application developer on a SAT, and request a Postgres database instance complete with our business specific customisations.
+We will then assume the role of an application developer, and request a Postgres database instance complete with our business specific customisations.

 ## Platform team providing an enhanced Postgres Promise